top of page

 Concept Design

-After visiting the site to measure up in detail and get plenty of photos of the existing space, I begin most interior design projects exploring the potential of the site's layout, and researching and collating images to create a mood board of the interior design concept.
+After visiting the site to measure up in detail and get plenty of photos of the existing space, I begin most office interior design projects exploring the potential of the site's layout, and researching and collating images to create a mood board of the interior design concept.

 The mood board(s) is an overview of the general look and feel and proposed interior design ideas so the client can understand what the interior for their independent business will look like.
 I also like to include a digital material board at this early stage to show suggested main finishes like paint colours, flooring, wall tiles etc so my clients can really get a feel for the proposed design.